|4+||Fail with possibility of retake||59-50||*)|

 *) If students receive between 50 – 59 points as the total for a course, they will be given an opportunity to retake a final exam for this course during the exam period.
 Consequently, if the students do not retake the final exam, they will be given a failing grade for the course.

 Transcript of Records states the grade achieved in each course.
-Should the students skipped or apologized the course it is shown at the additional Transcript of Records.
+Should the students skip or apologize a course, it is shown at the additional Transcript of Records.

 Besides the above mentioned grading scale, the ECTS grades may appear on the transcript.
 The ECTS grading scale is a grading system defined in the ECTS framework by the European Commission.
 It has been developed to provide a common measure and facilitate the transfer of students and their grades between European higher education institutions.
 The ECTS grade is indicated together with the mark awarded by the host institution on the student’s transcript of records.
 The receiving institutions then convert the ECTS grade to their own system.
 The ECTS grading scale is based on the class percentile, that is how he/she performed relative to other students in the same class.
 This system can be represented in a table, as follows: